Regular Decomposition: an information and graph theoretic approach to stochastic block models: Introduction

 \section{Introduction}

+In recent years, the analysis of large graphs, matrices and hypergraphs has become more contemporary.
+One reason for this is the elicitation of big data and its accumulation at an accelerating pace.

+Usually, the complete information of these objects (large graphs, matrices and hypergraphs) is not available or/and it's just too large to be practically applied.
+In this situation, the methods that can acquire a low-dimensional approximation of the underlying graphs are of a paramount interest.
+Such approximations can be seen as a compressed representation of the large-scale structure.
+This makes information theory a natural choice for the analysis which was pointed out by Rosvall and Bergstrom \cite{rosvall}.
+Roughly speaking, this means grouping redundant elements into a few communities.
+In case of graphs, examples are well-known division of nodes into communities or modules.
+Information theory will aid in choosing the optimal structures, in particular, the number of communities or modules.

+Our aim is to develop a corresponding rigorous methodology and proofs of correctness in the limit of large structures.
+We also introduce concrete algorithms and numerical examples that clarify how to use our method in practice.
+This work completes and partly summarizes our previous work on this subject \cite{tusnady,vesahannu,reittuweissbazso,reittuetall,reittuetalljournal,pirkko,reittudistance}.

-Szemer\'{e}di's Regularity Lemma (SRL) \cite{szemeredi76} is a fundamental result in graph theory.
+Another source of ideas is the fundamental mathematics of large structures which indicates the directions from which some exact results can be expected.
+A fundamental result in graph theory that is highly typical for problems of big data and related graphs is Szemer\'{e}di's Regularity Lemma (SRL) \cite{szemeredi76}.
+SRL is a fundamental result in graph theory.
 Roughly speaking, SRL states that any large enough graph can be approximated arbitrarily well by nearly regular, pseudo-random bipartite graphs, induced by a partition of the node set into a bounded number of equal-sized sets.
-For many graph problems it suffices to study the problem on a corresponding random structure, resulting in a much easier problem (for a review, see, e.g., \cite{komlos}).
-SRL is fundamental also in theoretical computer science, for instance, in showing the existence of polynomial time approximations for solving dense graph problems, and in characterizing the class of so-called testable graph properties \cite{alofisnewsha06}.
+For many graph problems, it suffices to study the problem on a corresponding random structure, resulting in a much easier problem (see, e.g., \cite{komlos}).
+SRL is fundamental also in theoretical computer science, say, in showing the existence of polynomial-time approximations for solving dense graph problems, and in characterizing the class of so-called testable graph properties \cite{alofisnewsha06}.